Mohsen Araki

-In 2022, during Iranian_protests, he advocated for the death penalty for protestors.
-He argued those who participate in the protests should be found guilty of “corruption on earth.”
+In 2022, during 2021–2022 Iranian protests, he advocated for the death penalty for protestors.
+He argued those who participate in the protests should be found guilty of "corruption on earth".

 Life

 He was born in Najaf, Iraq.
 He benefited from the Islamic seminary in Najaf and Qom.
 He speaks fluent Arabic and English and has authored dozens of books in Persian, Arabic, and English.
 He was the personal representative of Ayatollah Ali Khamenei (the Supreme Leader of Iran) in London and also the Head of the Islamic Centre of England until 2004.